dtao/PhilosopherDeveloper/site/README.md

 The contents of this directory are a bare bones library for building the site where the blog is hosted.
 The goal is to have as close to zero dependencies as possible and to take a YAGNI approach.
-Eventually this will replace the current build based on [Middleman][1].

 Features: